akolotov/wro-2024-fe-rules/20-appendix-z-one-lap.md

 **Completing the Lap:**

-After passing the final red pillar, the robot continues straight, returning to the section where it started the lap. **At this point, it passes the red pillar that was behind it at the beginning of the run**.
-Only after successfully navigating past this final obstacle is the lap considered fully complete.
+After passing the final red pillar, the robot continues straight, returning to the section where it started the lap.
+As soon as the red pillar passed the lap is completed as well.

-**Key Moments of the Lap:**

-- The vehicle completes a full lap around the track by navigating **four straightforward sections** and making **four right turns** at the corners.
-- The robot passes **three green pillars** (one in each of the first three sections) on the left and **three red pillars** (two in the final section and one after the last corner) on the right.
-- The robot makes precise adjustments to avoid the pillars and makes right turns at each corner to stay within the lane.
-- **Most importantly**, the lap is only considered complete when the robot has returned to the starting section and passed the red pillar that was behind it at the start.
+**The last traffic sign in the lap:**

+The red pillar positioned in the starting section behind the vehicle is considered the last traffic sign of the lap.
+This is because the vehicle can only react to it (pass on the proper side) after completing the entire circuit.

 ## Example 2